-- 2.1.1 Preventing or minimising the risk of cross contamination: Using appropriate food handling practices and procedures for reducing the risk of contamination and cross-contamination; ensuring food is handled as little as possible. - 2.1.2 Separation of raw and cooked food: Separation of finished products from other materials; separation of raw and cooked foods. - 2.1.3 Temperature control: Range of 'The Temperature Danger Zone' and its importance to bacterial growth; correct temperatures for the processing and storage of different foods; appropriate temperatures for refrigerators, freezers and store rooms and how to maintain these; monitoring and recording of food temperatures during processing and storage. - 2.1.4 Dealing with stock: Procedures to follow when dealing with stock including receipt of deliveries, storage, date marking and stock rotation. - 2.1.5 Keeping the work area and equipment clean and tidy: Risk to food safety if work area and equipment are not kept clean and tidy; definitions and examples of "clean-as-you-go", "scheduled cleaning", "cleaning in place" and "cleaning out of place"; cleaning frequency; uses of cleaning and disinfection chemicals; steam cleaning; cleaning procedures for premises, equipment and utensils; importance of using appropriate cleaning materials; storage of tools, utensils and equipment. - 2.1.6 Dealing with hazards and potential hazards: Importance of identifying food hazards and prompt reporting to supervisors and managers (to include faulty equipment, food at incorrect temperature, out-of-date stock, presence of pests, spoiled food, spillages and possible contamination problems); how to make suggestions for improving food safety procedures.
-Procedures for quarantining potentially contaminated foods and implementing corrective action. - 2.1.7 Dealing with food spoilage and waste: Causes of food spoilage, how to recognise it and what to do if food spoilage is discovered; types of food waste in the workplace and how it should be safely handled; importance of waste disposal; methods for waste disposal; frequency of waste disposal; cleaning and location of waste bins.
+- 2.1.1 Preventing or minimising the risk of cross contamination: Using appropriate food handling practices and procedures for reducing the risk of contamination and cross-contamination; ensuring food is handled as little as possible. - 2.1.2 Separation of raw and processed food: Separation of finished products from other materials; separation of raw and processed foods. - 2.1.3 Temperature control: Range of 'The Temperature Danger Zone' and its importance to bacterial growth; correct temperatures for the processing and storage of different foods; appropriate temperatures for chilled storage and frozen cold storage; monitoring and recording of food temperatures during processing and storage. - 2.1.4 Dealing with raw materials and finished product: Procedures to follow when dealing with raw materials and finished product including receipt of deliveries, storage, date marking, correct labelling of finished product; and stock rotation.
+Importance of traceability; procedures for quarantining potentially contaminated foods and raw materials and implementing corrective action. - 2.1.5 Keeping the work area and equipment clean and tidy: Risk to food safety from all categories of hazards if work area and equipment are not kept clean and tidy; definitions and examples of "clean-as-you-go", "scheduled cleaning", "cleaning in place" and "cleaning out of place"; cleaning frequency; uses of cleaning and disinfection chemicals; steam cleaning; cleaning procedures for premises, equipment and utensils; importance of using appropriate cleaning materials; storage of tools, utensils and equipment - 2.1.6 Dealing with hazards and potential hazards: Importance of identifying food hazards and prompt reporting to supervisors and managers (to include faulty equipment, food at incorrect temperature, out-of-date stock, presence of pests, spoiled food, spillages and possible contamination problems). - 2.1.7 Dealing with food spoilage and waste: Causes of food spoilage, how to recognise it and what to do if food spoilage is discovered; types of food waste in the workplace and procedures for its safe handling; importance of waste disposal.

-2.1.8 Controlling pests: Control of pests such as rats, mice, cockroaches, flies, birds, stored product insects; conditions favourable to attracting pests; signs of pest infestation; contamination of food and surfaces by pests; preventing access to pests; removal of pests.
+2.1.8 Controlling pests: Control of pests such as rats, mice, cockroaches, flies, birds, stored product insects; conditions favourable to attracting pests; signs of pest activity; contamination of food and surfaces by pests; preventing access to pests; reporting arrangements.